jorabin/KeePassJava2/readme.md

 ## Quick Start

-The class Javadoc on Interface classes Database, Group and Entry describe how to use the methods of those classes to create and modifty entries.
+The class Javadoc on Interface classes Database, Group and Entry describe how to use the methods of those classes to create and modify entries.

 ### Load KDBX Database